osg-htc/docs/docs/resource-sharing/os-backfill-containers.md

 #### Recommended Privileges

-The EP container can run researcher jobs that directly launch executables inside the container using the default docker security profile, which proivdes a large degree of isolation from the host system.
-Several additional security flags must be enabled to support Apptainer, which allows researchers to run their own containerizwd jobs nested within the EP container.
-Apptainer is widely utilized within the OSPool, and enabling it will broaden the degree of researcher jobs that your EP can run.
+The EP container can run researcher jobs that directly launch executables inside the EP container using the default docker security profile.
+This profile proivdes a large degree of isolation from the host system.
+Several additional security flags must be enabled to support Apptainer, which allows researchers to run their own containerized jobs nested within the EP container.
+Apptainer is widely utilized within the OSPool, and enabling it will broaden the variety of researcher jobs that can run at your site.
 The recommended security flags for this configuration are as follows:

 - `--security-opt seccomp=unconfined`: